 2. Provide clear timelines

-Glitches, errors, and bugs in a software program can be irritating and costly to customers.
+Glitches, errors, and bugs in B2B software can be irritating and costly to customers.
 However, clients will become more angry if they look forward to their problem being solved in a week, and instead wait a week and a half.
 Businesses can manage customer service expectations by clearly stating how long any particular task will take from the moment the client gets on a call until the resolution is in progress.
 Teams should ensure customers are well-informed of not only how long a phone call will take, but how much time and work is required to get them a solution as quickly as possible.

 3. Be transparent and honest